 Indexing is a passive investment strategy where you construct a portfolio to track the performance of a market index.
-This is common with the S&P 500, where investors try and mimic the performance of the index.
-Indexing is also used to gauge the performance of economic activity.
-A great example is the Consumer Price Index (CPI), which is used to estimate the purchasing power parity of a currency, as well as its periodic change is used to measure inflation.
+This is commonly done with the S&P 500 Index, where investors try to mimic the performance of the index.

-Further examples, the S&P 500 and the Dow Jones Industrial Average (DJIA) are used to track the performance of the US financial markets, while the NASDAQ Composite Index tracks the performance of large companies in order to predict economic trends.
+The S&P 500 Index and the Dow Jones Industrial Average (DJIA) are used to track the performance of the US equity market.
+The NASDAQ Composite Index tracks the performance of large companies in order to predict major economic trends.

 Uses of Indexing

 There are two main uses of indexing in financial markets.
 They include:

 The Consumer Price Index (CPI) provides a basis for calculating the cost of living adjustment (COLA), designed to reflect the current cost of living based on changes in prices of consumer goods and services.
 Pension plans also rely on the CPI to adjust retirement benefits.